 Be Prepared for an Emergency

 If you can't avoid foreign travel during pregnancy, be sure you know your coverage limitations.
 Expect to pay significant fees for medical issues related to pregnancy.
 It's important to be both emotionally and financially prepared to deal with any unforeseen pregnancy complications while traveling abroad.

 If you're visiting a country like the U.S. where healthcare is extremely expensive, facing high medical bills could be very stressful.
 One solution is to look into local charitable hospitals or federal programs.
 You might be eligible for some of their benefits.

 If you sponsor a pregnant woman in the U.S. but don't have the financial means to pay emergency medical costs, you may be legally responsible for any expenses related to the pregnancy.
 For your financial health and the wellbeing of the expectant mother, make sure you can shoulder any potential financial burden.

 Buying Visitors Insurance for Other Emergencies

-You can compare, get quotes & purchase one of the comprehensive visitors insurance plans that would provide coverage for unforeseen sickness and injury, unrelated to pregnancy or any other pre-existing condition.
+Compare, get quotes and purchase a comprehensive visitors insurance plan that could provide coverage for unforeseen sickness and injury, unrelated to pregnancy or any other pre-existing condition.

 If you need more information on insurance or have a specific question, please contact our customer support .
 Our licensed insurance experts will be happy to assist you.